Gunman kills 19 children, 2 adults in Texas school rampage

-UVALDE, Texas — An 18-year-old gunman killed 19 children and two adults as he went from classroom to classroom at a Texas elementary school, officials said, adding to a gruesome, yearslong series of mass killings at churches, schools and stores.
+UVALDE, Texas — An 18-year-old gunman who killed 19 children and two teachers at a Texas elementary school barricaded himself inside a classroom, “shooting anyone that was in his way,” an official said Wednesday, describing the latest a gruesome, yearslong series of mass killings at churches, schools and stores.

-The attacker was killed by a Border Patrol agent who rushed into the school without waiting for backup, according to a law enforcement official.
+Police and others responding to Tuesday's attack broke windows at the school in an effort to allow students and teachers inside to escape, Lt.
+Christopher Olivarez of the Texas Department of Public Safety said Wednesday on NBC’s “Today.”

+Olivarez told CNN that all victims were in the same fourth-grade classroom at Robb Elementary School.
+Eventually, the shooter was killed by law enforcement.

 “My heart is broken today,” said Hal Harrell, the school district superintendent.
 “We’re a small community, and we’re going to need your prayers to get through this.”